 The first 8cx-equipped laptop, the Galaxy Book S, is said to have a battery life as long as 23 hours.
 That’s something quite special.
 Even if it merely approaches such numbers in real-world testing, we’ll be happy.

 Battery life comparisons with Intel’s i5-8250U CPU at Computex 2019 saw the Snapdragon beat it handily, lasting nearly 20 hours during a video loop test, while the Intel equipped laptop managed just 12 hours.
 However, it’s important to note that the Intel laptop was running a screen at 2K, where the Snapdragon-equipped one was limited to 1080p.
-This isn’t a conclusive test, especially when we consider new Intel Ice Lake chips and their improved efficiency, but it does suggest that a Snapdragon 8cx laptop would be very efficient and offer great battery life.
+This isn’t a conclusive test, especially when we consider new Intel Ice Lake chips and their improved efficiency, which Intel claims could allow some devices to reach 25 hours of battery life.

 Qualcomm’s 8cx is shaping up to be an impressive SoC with strong performance in general computing and graphics, as well as decent battery life.
 It may well compete favorably with Intel’s older CPUs and may even face off well with AMD’s latest Ryzen APUs.
-But we don’t yet know what it can do when compared to the latest and greatest, like Intel’s new Ice Lake processors.
+But Ice Lake, and before long, Tiger Lake, introduce some real competition from the 8cx’s place in the market.
+Ice Lake is already a powerful generation of CPUs and its 11th generation Iris Plus graphics are more than capable enough to go toe to toe with Qualcomm’s best efforts.

 - AMD vs. Intel